IQCASH/IQCASH/doc/gitian-building/gitian-building-setup-gitian-fedora.md

 **Note**: When sudo asks for a password, enter the password for the user `gitianuser` not for `root`.

-Clone the git repositories for monetaryunit and Gitian.
+Clone the git repositories for iqcash and Gitian.

 ```bash
 git clone https://github.com/devrandom/gitian-builder.git